tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 After thirty minutes of walking, my car and the cliff face were longer visible behind me.
 I glanced down at my phone.
 For better or worse, I was proceeding in the direction that was recommended by the FireFly app.

 I was certainly ambivalent about obeying *their* directive.
-So far, though, the app had me following the road back the way I came, and I knew that led to Lewisburg.
+So far, though, the app had me following the road back the way I came, and I knew that led to the nearest city.
 Seemed like a safe choice no matter what.
 Also, it didn’t feel smart to dive into the evergreens and the conifers that besieged the asphalt on all sides just to avoid doing what the app told me to.

 Not yet, at least.